simoncblyth/opticks/notes/issues/new_workflow_whats_missing.rst

 * :doc:`event_handling_into_new_workflow`

 4. okc/OpticksEvent replaced by qudarap/QEvent

-   * machinery for Opticks vs Geant4 comparison
-   * Geant4 CFG4/CRecorder needs reworking to to write QEvent (plan U4 pkg to do this)
-   * python analysis comparison machinery needs update

 5. GPU launch during event genstep collection (not just at end of event)